 How to Toilet Train Your Puppy

-Unless you enjoy cleaning up messes, toilet training is probably one of the first things you will want to teach your little ball of fur.
-We feel you, so here's our guide to getting how to get you started with toilet training your pupperoo.
+Unless you enjoy cleaning up messes, toilet training is probably one of the first things you'll want to teach your little ball of fur.
+Here's our guide to get you started with toilet training.

 Gear up for the clean up

 Cleaning up quickly after your puppy has an accident is a must for every pet parent.
-Not only does this promotes cleanliness and overall hygiene, removing traces of the crime scene helps to prevent your pup from wanting to re-offend.
-Stock up with poop bags, enzymatic cleaner, pet wipes, training pads, and lots of patience.
+Not only does this promote cleanliness and overall hygiene, removing traces of the crime scene helps to prevent your pup from wanting to re-offend.
+Stock up with poop bags, enzymatic cleaners, pet wipes, training pads and lots of patience.